isaacs-12/vibehub/README.md

 ## What's interesting to work on

-- **Agentic loop reliability** (`packages/agent/src/agent.ts`) — making the validation loop reliably iterate to a passing state across diverse project types and error shapes.
-The current implementation works; making it robust across edge cases (package manager differences, missing tools, test timeouts) is an open problem.
+- **Agentic loop reliability** (`packages/agent/src/agent.ts`) — the two-phase loop with upstream context flow handles most cases well, but edge cases remain: package manager differences, missing system tools, flaky tests, and projects that need non-standard build steps.

 - **Spec merge quality** (`packages/web/src/lib/vibe-merge.ts`) — the current merge is file-level.
 A section-level or paragraph-level merge would reduce false conflicts and produce better AI-feathered results.

 - **Import from existing codebases** (`vibe import`) — extracting good specs from existing code is the hardest part of the onboarding story.
 The quality of extracted specs determines everything downstream.

+- **Tier 2/3 scaling** — the current architecture (polling workers, per-user limits, zombie reaping) handles moderate load.
+For production scale: dedicated job queues (Redis/SQS), workspace pooling, cost tracking per user, and priority queuing for BYOK users.

+- **Desktop compile visibility** — the desktop app uses a separate local Gemini compile pipeline.
+Bringing cloud compile progress (or vice versa) into the desktop would unify the experience.

 - **Deploy integrations** — the natural step after code generation is deployment.
 Vercel, Railway, and Render all have APIs.
 The `project.json` manifest already has `build` and `dev`; a `deploy` field is the obvious extension.